dreamcatcher-tech/network/Inbox/2024-08-19 1557 zod schemas for isolates.md

 Just makes the api while programming a little less helpful.

 Unless we made jsdoc comments that went over the top, so that we could manually write these in.
+But this duplicates comments.

 But what about when we what multiple types of api in the same isolate ? like an admin version and a regular version ?